 I’ve never been good at failure.
 When I was captain of the netball team at school we lost a match against our rivals and I refused to cheer them, despite it being standard post-match etiquette.
 Thus, I often find criticism hard to take.

 When it comes to writing, however, I welcome it.
 I’m forever asking friends and family to read my work and give me feedback, hoping for an objective opinion and advice on how I can improve.
-And having recently began to work on my book again after almost a two-year break, I decided to submit part of it to Lorraine Mace who offers a professional critiquing service, knowing that her knowledge and experience would give me substantial food for thought.
+And having recently began to work on my book again after almost a two-year break, I decided to submit part of it to Lorraine Mace who offers a writing critique service, knowing that her knowledge and experience would give me substantial food for thought.

 For me, writing can become a bit of an addiction when I’m on a roll, but having submitted my 5,000 words I made the decision to wait until I had received Lorraine’s feedback before adding to my work.
 And thus the next ten days were spent metaphorically sitting on my hands trying to avoid the temptation to write.